 First, Let's Talk Safety

-Once you get the OK from your MD, here's some more food for thought: The U.S. Food & Drug Administration does not ensure the safety of dietary supplements before they go to market, like it does for other food and drug products, so the quality and consistency of these products can vary.
+Once you get the OK from your MD, here's some more food for thought: The U.S. Food and Drug Administration does not ensure the safety of dietary supplements before they go to market like it does for other food and drug products, so the quality and consistency of these products can vary.

 While some may be simply overrated and not deliver the results they promise, others could be harmful to your health.
 Luckily, there are a few easy ways to tell if a product is worth your investment.

 Here's everything you need to know about vitamin and supplement safety.

 You may not have a specific dietary goal, but you think your diet is a bit lacking in all the nutrients you need on a daily basis.
 While food should always be your primary source of vitamins, multivitamins can help you fill in the gaps and potentially help correct nutritional deficiencies.